 This Policy explains when and why we collect personal and special categories of information (data) about people who use our services, work for, or with us.

 Personal information is not collected if you use our website, however some statistical information is collected about our website users through the use of ‘cookies’, please see section 10 for full details about this.

 Any questions regarding this Policy and our privacy practices should be sent by email to firstname.lastname@example.org, or by writing to us at Hexagon Care Services, Unit 1 Tustin Court, Preston, Lancashire, PR2 2YQ.
 Alternatively, you can contact us by phone on 0333 600 6600.

 2. Who are we?

 Hexagon Care look after and provide education to some of the most vulnerable and complex children within our society.
 As a company we also provide services to vulnerable adults ensuring they can live safely with support in the community.
-We are a national organisation with over forty individual services employing over five hundred staff.
+We are a national organisation with over fifty individual services employing over five hundred staff.
 We work in partnership with a myriad of local authorities and specialist agencies nationally.